RTbecard/paPAM/README.md

 ### Compiled binaries

 If you want to use paPAM but do not have a version of Matlab installed, you can download the following packages to run paPAM as a standalone compiled program.
-In fact, we reccomend using the compiled program rather than the matlab scripts, as this avoids any issues which are related to running Matlab scripts which were created on a different version.
+In fact, we reccomend using the compiled program rather than the Matlab scripts, as this avoids any issues which are related to running Matlab scripts which were created on a different version.
 Please check the user manual for instructions on how to download and install Matlab Compiler Runtime, a free program which is necessary to run the compiled versions of paPAM.

 - [Linux](https://raw.githubusercontent.com/RTbecard/paPAM/master/Compiled%20Binaries/MCR_Linux.zip)
 - [Mac](https://raw.githubusercontent.com/RTbecard/paPAM/master/Compiled%20Binaries/MCR_Mac.zip)